saritajoshi9389/churn/README.md

 # Churn scoring MVP

+AWS scripts and configs are in `aws/`.

-Feature engineering is Spark jobs in `features/`.
-AWS glue scripts requires this repo's `features` module.
+AWS glue scripts requires this repo's `features` module, which contains all Spark jobs for feature engineering.

-AWS glue scripts themselves in `glue/`.

 # Deploy

+### Glue

 To deploy a Glue job, assume the appropriate role and then you can use the
 - web console